yangong23/VITR/README.md

 ### Evaluate CLIP, and extract the precomp features for the use of CLIP-RR

-RN101 is required, please use one of ViT-B/16 and ViT-L/14.
+RN101 is required, and please use one of ViT-B/16 and ViT-L/14.

 RN101
 ```